senzing-garage/entity-search-web-app/README.md

 ## Overview

-This is an implementation of an entity search app which uses the senzing rest api server microservice to access functions of the Senzing API through a web interface.
+This is an implementation of an entity search app which uses the senzing rest poc server microservice to access functions of the Senzing API through a web interface.

 ### Related artifacts